Maksym-Gorbunov/ColorblindPlugin/README.md

 Method 1: findConflict()
+Find color conflict and mark areas which are difficult for color blind peoples to se
 IN:  Mat image (bgr-format som default)
 OUT: List<Rect>

 Method 2:
-getFilteredImage(img, rectList, new Point());
+Filter matched area, show how color blind people se getFilteredImage(img, rectList, new Point());
 IN: *Mat image
     *List<Rect>  //from findConflicts()